 Capital assets and improvements include all land, buildings, equipment, and infrastructure of the Authority having a minimum useful life of two years and having a cost of more than \$25 thousand.
 Capital assets are stated at historical cost, or at estimated historical cost based on appraisals, or on other acceptable methods when historical cost is not available.
-Leases recorded under GASB Statement No. 87, Leases, are classified as right-of-use assets and measured at the present value of the initial measurement of the lease liability, plus any payments made to the lessor at or before the commencement of the lease term and certain direct costs.
+GASB 87 leases are classified as right-to-use assets and measured at the present value of the initial measurement of the lease liability, plus any payments made to the lessor at or before the commencement of the lease term and certain direct costs.
+GASB 96 subscription-based information technology arrangements are classified as intangible right-to-use assets measured at the present value of subscription payments expected to be made during the subscription term, including any payments made before the commencement of the subscription term, and capitalizable implementations costs, less any incentives received.

-Capital assets are recorded at cost and are depreciated on a straight-line basis over 25 or 35 years for subway cars, 12 years for buses, and lives generally ranging from 10 years to 60 years for the other capital assets.
-Right-of-use assets and leasehold improvements are amortized over the term of the lease or the life of the asset whichever is less.
+Accumulated depreciation and amortization are reported as reductions of fixed assets and right-to-use assets.
+Depreciation is computed using the straight-line method based upon estimated useful lives of 25 or 35 years for subway cars, 12 years for buses, and lives generally ranging from 10 years to 60 years for the other capital assets.
+Right-of-use lease assets and leasehold improvements are amortized over the term of the lease or the life of the asset whichever is less.
+Right-to-use SBITA assets are amortized over the subscription term.
+Capital and right-to-use assets consist of the following at January 1, 2022, December 31, 2022 and December 31, 2023 (in thousands):